mtov/engsoftmoderna/en/chapter2.md

 such as pair programming, automated testing, refactoring, and continuous integration.

-As result, agile processes are considered **light processes**, having few prescriptions and documents.
+Due to such characteristics, agile processes are considered **light processes**, having few prescriptions and documents.

 However, the characteristics we presented above are still generic and broad.
-Thus, to make agile principles more concrete and actionable, several methods were proposed.
+Thus, to make agile principles more concrete and actionable, several methods were proposed and defined.
 Interestingly, they were all initially proposed before the 2001 Agile Manifesto's meeting.
 Particularly, in this chapter, we will study three agile methods: